31 july 2021

 Share twin option for single travellers: If you are travelling alone and wish to share a room and therefore not pay a single supplement, we will attempt match you up with a suitable roommate, subject to availability.

 Please note these prices do not include airfares although these can be arranged for you.
 Packages are subject to availability and prices may change.
+Due to the limited number of places available, and the extreme popularity of this event, we do apologise in advance if your first choice of accommodation if not available.
 Please contact Marathon World Travel for more information.

 Cut off Times

-The cut off times are 8 hours for the full, 4 hours in the half, 3 hours in the 11k and 1.5 hours for the 6km.
+The cut off times are 8 hours for the full and half, 7 hours 15 mins for the 11k and 6km.

 The 6km and 11 km options for the Australian Outback Marathon are open to all ages.
-The half marathon options are only open to peoples ages over 15 and the full marathon is only open to those aged 18 and over on race day.
-Apart from exceptions approved by Australian Outback Marathons.
+The half marathon options are only open to peoples ages over 15 and the full marathon is only open to those aged 18 and over on race day (apart from exceptions approved by Australian Outback Marathon)

 Drinks and aid stations